Archana550/Soft_computing/Chapter1.md

 OR

-Soft Computing could be a computing model evolved to resolve the non-linear issues that involve unsure, imprecise and approximate solutions of a tangle.
+- Soft Computing could be a computing model evolved to resolve the non-linear issues that involve unsure, imprecise and approximate solutions of a tangle.
 These sorts of issues square measure thought of as real-life issues wherever the human-like intelligence is needed to resolve it.

-2)Define Hard Computing.
+# 2)Define Hard Computing.
-  ##Hard Computing is that the ancient approach employed in computing that desires Associate in Nursing accurately declared analytical model. the outcome of hard computing approach is a warranted, settled, correct result and defines definite management actions employing a mathematical model or algorithmic rule.
+- Hard Computing is that the ancient approach employed in computing that desires Associate in Nursing accurately declared analytical model. the outcome of hard computing approach is a warranted, settled, correct result and defines definite management actions employing a mathematical model or algorithmic rule.
   It deals with binary and crisp logic that need the precise input file consecutive.
 Hard computing isn’t capable of finding the real world problem’s solution.

-3) Soft computing versus Hard computing.
+# 3) Soft computing versus Hard computing.

 1. Soft Computing is liberal of inexactness, uncertainty, partial truth and approximation.
 Hard computing needs a exactly state analytic model.
 2. Soft Computing relies on formal logic and probabilistic reasoning.
 Hard computing relies on binary logic and crisp system.